isomerpages/enterprisesg-cpso/_consumers/03-product-safety-alerts-and-recalls/children-products.md

 ---
-title: Children Products
+title: Children products
 permalink: /consumers/product-safety-alerts-and-recalls/children-products
 third_nav_title: Product safety alerts and recalls
 ---
-## Children Products Safety Alerts and Recalls
+## Children products safety alerts and recalls
 We conduct compliance checks on consumer products sold locally to ensure they adhere to safety requirements.
 Stay up to date with the latest news regarding unsafe consumer products identified in Singapore.

 **Product recalls**